pushdev-code/html-tutorial/3-semantic-html/index.md

   </footer>
 ```

-## Homework
+## Exercise

-Build in HTML a simple layout with semantic structure.
+1. Build in HTML a simple layout with semantic structure.
 The layout must have the following elements:

 ![image](https://user-images.githubusercontent.com/36536646/79253891-88bcac00-7e49-11ea-8a6f-4ed64a99113b.png)